-Roof appeared to be "AryanBlood1488," who began posting on the white supremacist site the Daily Stormer in August, Hanks said.
-Over several months, "AryanBlood1488" described how he typed "black on white crime" into a Google search, found the Council of Conservative Citizens site and descended into radicalism from there.
+Roof appeared to be “AryanBlood1488,” who began posting on the white supremacist site the Daily Stormer in August, Hanks said.
+In comments over several months, “AryanBlood1488″ described how he typed “black on white crime” into a Google search, ending up at the Council of Conservative Citizens site and then descended into radicalism from there.

 On his 21st birthday in April, Roof bought himself a present: a .45-caliber Glock semi-automatic handgun with a high-point laser for accuracy.

-Mann had barely seen her former stepson since her nasty divorce.
-But last month, when she went to pick up her daughter at her ex-husband's house, he was there.
+Mann had barely seen her former stepson since her nasty divorce from his father in 2009.
+But last month, when she went to pick up her daughter at her ex-husband’s house, he was there.